mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 .. image:: ../../_static/loading_screen.png
     :alt: Initial Load dialog

-This allows you to select the data you wish to load; The Sample entry should be used to select a the first projection TIFF file, the remaining TIFF files in the directory will be automatically detected if their filename matches the pattern.
+This allows you to select the data you wish to load; The Sample entry should be used to select the first projection TIFF file, the remaining TIFF files in the directory will be automatically detected if their filename matches the pattern.
 The loading dialog will try to automatically find associated files including flat fields, dark frames, 180 degree projections and sample logs.

-Once data has been selected, it's shape is inspected and the stack index fields pre populated as shown below:
+Once data has been selected, its shape is inspected and the stack index fields are populated as shown below:

 .. image:: ../../_static/loading_screen_filled.png
     :alt: Load dialog after selecting data